 Semantic Eye Tools

-Digital tools are one of the essential buiding blocks of the Semantic Eye Framework:
+Digital tools are one of the essential buiding blocks of the Semantic Eye Framework.

-Figure 1 | Digital tools (middle) are an key areas of the framework
+Figure 3 | Digital tools (middle) are a central piece of the framework

 The Semantic Eye Workbench

-Components are Models plus Editors
+Workbench Components are Models with Editors

 Each component consists of an explicit model with one or more dedicated editors.
 Each model will be accessible through a dedicated textual grammar with a corresponding editor.
 Where graphical notations are made available, they will be implemented as dedicated graphical models.
 However, those models are always stored in textual, human readable form in the grammer that comes with the model.